3madMostafa/egypt-edu-ai-helper/README.md

 ## 🙋‍♂️ Author

-Built by [Your Name] to help students learn better using the power of AI.
+Built by Emad Mostafa to help students learn better using the power of AI.